executors/executors/wording_front_matter.md

 correctness.
 Generic algorithms like `when_all` and `when_any` would permit users to express fork/join concurrency in their DAGs.
-As with STL’s `iterator` abstraction, the cost of satisfying the conceptual requirements are offset by the expressive wins of being able to reuse a large and composable library of algorithms.
+As with STL’s `iterator` abstraction, the cost of satisfying the conceptual requirements are offset by the expressivity of a large reusable and composable library of algorithms.

 ### Current techniques

-Many are techniques for creating chains of dependent asynchronous execution.
+There are many techniques for creating chains of dependent asynchronous execution.
 Ordinary callbacks have enjoyed success in C++ and elsewhere for years.
-More modern codebases have switched to variations of promise/future abstractions that support continuations (e.g., `std::experimental::future::then`).
-In C++20 and beyond, we could even imagine standardizing on coroutines, so that launching an async operation returns an awaitable.
+Modern codebases have switched to variations of promise/future abstractions that support continuations (e.g., `std::experimental::future::then`).
+In C++20 and beyond, we could imagine standardizing on coroutines, so that launching an async operation returns an awaitable.
 Each of these approaches has strengths and weaknesses.